mozilla/data-docs/datasets/streaming/error_aggregates/reference.md

 * `country`: country code for the user (determined using geoIP), like `US` or `UK`
 * `experiment_id`: identifier of the experiment being participated in, such as `e10s-beta46-noapz@experiments.mozilla.org`, or null if no experiment
 * `experiment_branch`: the branch of the experiment being participated in, such as `control` or `experiment`, or null if no experiment
-* `e10s_enabled`: whether e10s is enabled
+* `e10s_enabled`: whether E10s is enabled
 * `gfx_compositor`: the graphics backend compositor used by the program, such as `d3d11`, `opengl` and `simple`.
 Null values may be reported as `none` as well
-* `quantum_ready`: whether the ping was submitted from an instance of Firefox that was Quantum-ready (i.e. no old-style add-ons)
+* `quantum_ready`: whether the ping was submitted from an instance of Firefox that was Quantum-ready (i.e. no old-style addons)

 And these are the various measures we are counting: